 During every title-winning campaign, there seems to be one seminal moment where the team allow themselves a moment to actually believe that the title is theirs.
-For Chelsea, Saturday’s 2-1 victory over Stoke City at the bet365 Stadium seemed to be that moment.
+For Chelsea, Saturday’s 2-1 away victory over Stoke City seemed to be that moment.

 Victory gave the Blues a 13-point lead over their title rivals, and with 10 matches to play, Tottenham and Manchester City’s hopes of a slip-up by title league leaders is beginning to look slim.

 A trip to Stoke is precisely the type of match that might give Chelsea problems and could be a likely place to drop points, but Chelsea stood up to the challenge of an aggressive and physical Stoke side who surely believed that a point or more was likely.

 Perhaps taking a page out of Manchester United’s play book from Monday night, Stoke manager Mark Hughes set out his side to frustrate his opponents with an aggressive press and a physical style that showed Chelsea that they were in for a fight.

 With Eden Hazard absent due to injury, it was Diego Costa who was the brunt of Stoke’s aggression.
 For the first 10 minutes, a running battle with Bruno Martins Indi, leading to a yellow card for Costa after reacting angrily to being denied a free kick.

 Stoke’s plan was working quite well, but on 13 minutes, it seemed like that plan might need chucked out.
 A trademark free kick by Willian from the left caught out goalkeeper Lee Grant, and Willian’s crept just inside the near post to give the visitor’s the 1-0 lead.